 Background: when you have extra time and experience in your hands, you may want to add smoke, happy clouds, grim clouds, that sort of thing, behind the protagonist’s layer.
 Screenshots can often produce rather flat backgrounds and that can be off-putting.
 For example, grab a nice sky from another screenshot or even a random photo, resize and apply it with a layer mask that excludes the protagonist and probably the ground they’re standing on.
 Then tweak at will for opacity, blending and even tone.
 CA backgrounds are often some unnatural colour.

 Contours: this is the secret recipe and why we lowered contrast.
 We said CA cards are artworks, and they have visible dark contours to highlight parts.
 So we start drawing them (1-2 pixel width) with medium hardness brush or pencil in black and white in a new layer.
 Usually it looks good when it’s set as Soft Light, probably between 60 and 100% opacity, tweak at will.
 Contours can make a huge difference between a flat icon and one that can blend in with vanilla ones.
 Examples (Swashbucklers from TEB and Teutogen Guard) without and with contour:

 The cards were already heavily-engineered, but you can still notice an improvement.
 For example, here’s what the Swashie’s contour layer looks like on a background and at 100% opacity:

-In any case, you will still check how the card looks in custom battle (where it’s extra tiny) and in the following loading screen.
+In any case, you will still check how the card looks in custom battle roster selection (where it’s the smallest) and in the following screens.
 Sometimes it will suck so hard that it’s back to the drawing board, but that’s ok.
 Another thing that you should look at in-game is whether the lighting is ok or if the picture gets burned tfo when the unit is selected.